NativeScript/plugins/packages/google-mobile-ads/README.md

 This setting can be set via `RequestConfiguration.maxAdContentRating`:

-AdMob ads returned for these requests have a content rating at or below that level.
+Mobile ads returned for these requests have a content rating at or below that level.
 The possible values for this network extra are based on [digital content label classifications](https://support.google.com/admob/answer/7562142), and should be one of the following MaxAdContentRating objects:

 - MaxAdContentRating.G
 - MaxAdContentRating.PG